julianeon/useful-ruby-scripts/README.md

 ## postfix_notation_math.rb

-This script does postfile notation math, if you have SBCL (Steel Bank Common Lisp) installed.
+This script does postfix notation math, if you have SBCL (Steel Bank Common Lisp) installed.

 You provide it with the input like this: